ungesaeuertesbrot/malus/README.md

     1. The prefix MALUS is installed in.
 This may be passed on the command line using the `-m` option (e.g. `malus -m /opt`).
 If this option is not present MALUS will take the value of the `MALUS_PREFIX` environment variable.
-If this variable is not present either it will default to /usr/local.
+If this variable is not present either it will extract the prefix from the path to the malus.js script, which will almost allways be correct.
     2. The prefix the application is installed in.
 The same semantics as above apply with the command line option being `-a` and the environment variable `MALUS_APP_PREFIX`.
 Also, it will default to the value of the